Frequently Asked Questions

 What services are available in Santa Catalina?

-There is a pharmacy, two small supermarkets and a fruit and vegetable store.
+There is a pharmacy, an ATM that usually has money (not always though) two small supermarkets and a fruit and vegetable store.

-There is no bank, no ATM (so bring enough cash), no doctor and no post office.
+There is no bank, no doctor and no post office.

 While it is possible to get petrol here, it is much more expensive, so if you are coming by car, we recommend filling up in Soná, just before the turn-off to Santa Catalina.